GamingRabbit/Butler-Bot/README.md

 # Butler-Bot
-My main Bot Butler Bot setted up to get hosted on heroku, feel free to modify this files and use some source code of it, but if you do, credit me(Gaming Rabbit)!
+My main Bot Butler Bot setted up to get hosted on heroku, feel free to modify these files and use some source code of it, but if you do, credit me(Gaming Rabbit)!